dtcenter/METplotpy/docs/Users_Guide/histogram_2d.rst

 netCDF file (generated from the MET tool grid_diag), perform these steps:

-* if you are working within a conda environment, activate the conda environment that has the required Python packages outlined in the requirements section
+* if you are working within a conda environment, activate the conda environment that has the required Python packages outlined in the installation section section

 * clone the METplotpy repository from GitHub: